CodyCardinal/BrainGains/README.md

 ## Completed Features List

+- ~~Sections and Markdown support added.~~
+- ~~Code refactor, moved functions and routes into their own file. implementing blueprints.~~
 - ~~move either routes or crud functions into their own library for reuse.~~
 - ~~Sections for topics.
 So the hierarchy is sections>topics>questions.~~
 - ~~Markdown support for questions and answers~~